-- 6.22.
+- 6.21.
 Modern day Slavery is regarded as a national threat by the Home Office due to the threat this is poses to society, the Modern Slavery Act came into force in August 2015.
-Worldwide there are 35.8 million victims of slavery therefore there are more slaves today that there were in William Wilberforce's time.
-Women make up 71% of the world's slaves and we have an estimated 13,000 slaves in Britain (in 2013), this means that around 9,000 are women.
-3,000 people are trafficked around the world in a single day and there is a new victim every 30 seconds.
-Devon will not be immune. - 6.23.
-The key components of Modern Day Slavery are: - Child Sexual Abuse (up to the age of 18 years) - Adult Sexual Exploitation - Forced Labour - Domestic Servitude
+Worldwide an estimated 50 million people are living in situations of modern slavery on any given day (2021) therefore there are more slaves today that there were in William Wilberforce's time.
+Women make up 52% of the world's slaves and we have an estimated 130,000 slaves in Britain (in 2021). - 6.22.
+There are many forms of modern slavery, the most common are: - Human Trafficking

+- Forced Labour

+- Debt Bondage/bonded labour

+- Descent-based slavery

+- Child Slavery

+- Forced and Early Marriage

+- Domestic Servitude

+- Adult or Child Sexual Exploitation

+- 6.23.
+If you are concerned that an individual is at risk of trafficking and modern day slavery, contact the Modern Slavery Helpline 08000 121700, or the police on 101.
+If you have immediate concerns ring the police on 999.

 - 6.24.
-If you are concerned that an individual is at risk of trafficking and modern day slavery, contact Crime Stoppers on 0800 555 111.
-If you have immediate concerns ring the police on 999. - 6.25.
-For concerns regarding children and young people up to the age of 18 years refer to Children's Social Care.
+For concerns regarding children and young people up to the age of 18 years refer Intercom's Safeguarding Children Policy and also to Children's Social Care.

-Mental Capacity to Act
+Mental Capacity Act

-- 6.26.
-The five guiding principles of the 2005 Mental Capacity Act are: - I. Presume capacity - 2.
-Do all you can to support decision making - 3.
-Do not conclude someone lacks capacity because they make an unwise decision - 4.
-If a person lacks capacity for a decision you must act in their best interests and - 5.
-You must aim to choose the less restrictive option. - 6.27.
+- 6.25.
+The five guiding principles of the Mental Capacity Act 2005are: - 1.
+Presume capacity - 2.
+A person should be supported to make their own decisions - 3.
+People have the right to make unwise decisions and should not be regarded as not having mental capacity for doing so - 4.
+If a person is lacking the mental capacity to make a decision, the decision should be made in their best interests - 5.
+The decision made on behalf of someone lacking mental capacity should be the least restrictive to that person's rights and freedoms of action. - 6.26.
 The Intercom Mental Capacity Policy sets out more information about this and should be referred to if a person's capacity is in any question.